 Randy Channell Soei

-The first kanji 文, bun represents letter or writing relating to cultural studies.
-The second kanji 武, bu means military and is the bu found in budo, 武道, martial arts.
-The third kanji 両, ryo means both or together.
-And the final kanji, 道 do that means road or path.
+The first kanji 文, bun, represents a letter or writing relating to cultural studies.
+The second kanji 武, bu, means ‘military’ and is the ‘bu’ found in budo, 武道, martial arts.
+The third kanji 両, ryo, means ‘both’ or ‘together’.
+The final kanji, 道, do, that means ‘road’ or ‘path’.

-All four kanji characters combined together to mean the ability to excel in both cultural ways and martial arts.
+All four kanji characters combine to mean the ability to excel in both cultural ways and martial arts.
 This is something Soei Sensei strived for and achieved through many years of practice and dedication.

 Wakei-SeiJyaku – 和敬静寂

 According to Randy, the spirit of chado (the way of tea) can be expressed in wa-kei-sei-jyaku, a four kanji compound word that brings together the ideas of harmony, respect, purity, and tranquility.

 Jyaku – TranquilityJyaku (“tranquility”) can only be experienced when one is in harmony with their surroundings, respects those they are in connection with, and is pure in thought and intention.
 Jyaku is not a state to achieve, but a moment to briefly experience.
 The Way of Tea allows both the host and guest to experience a moment of jyaku, tranquility.

 Each person has a different experience as to what will bring them to a tranquil state -- it’s very personal.
 Nick thinks that if people can hear the sound of the water and feel the touch of a bamboo ladle if they are present enough, they will have little touches of tranquility.

 Zanshin – 残心

 Roughly translated, zanshin in the context of combat means ‘situational awareness’.
 It is often described as a related state of heightened awareness.
 For Randy, zanshin was one of the most powerful phrases when he was doing martial arts